 Robot Operating System (ROS) is not an actual operating system but it is a set of tools and framework for writing robot software.
-It aims to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.
+It aims to simplify the task of creating complex and robust robot behaviour across various robotic platforms.
 ROS was built from the ground up to encourage collaborative robotics software development.
 It is an open-source framework that helps researchers and developers build and reuse code between robotics applications.

-Each ROS versions is supported on a particular versions of OS.
-For ROS1, Ubuntu is recommended, however other OS can also be used but only partial support and / or community contributed installation guides is available.
+Each ROS version is supported on a particular version of OS.
+For ROS1, Ubuntu is recommended, however other OS can also be used but only partial support and/or community-contributed installation guides are available.

 More details of the ROS versions can be found here.

 ROS has been adopted into some of the biggest names in robotics.
 The majority of organizations are either using ROS as it can be installed by anyone or a fork of ROS in some form.

 The use-cases of ROS are still growing.
 It is used across numerous industries from agriculture to medical devices to vacuum cleaners but is spreading to include all kinds of automation and software-defined dynamic use-cases.

 Why should you use ROS?

 - ROS was built with cross-collaboration in mind.
 The base code and knowledge can be applied across all robotics platforms such as arms, drones, mobile bases, etc.